Anal Cancer: Staging and Treatment

 Radiation

 Radiation is the use of high-energy x-rays to kill cancer cells.
-Radiation can be the only treatment for earlier-stage anal cancers or used in combination with chemotherapy. (chemoradiotherapy).
+Radiation may be the only treatment for earlier-stage anal cancers or used in combination with chemotherapy. (chemoradiotherapy).

 • The treatments are painless and take just a few minutes.